 I’m a full-stack website developer and designer.
 Whether you’re looking for an online store, portfolio showcase or a blog, I can help make it stand out from the crowd.
 I love LAMP.

-Sending a file via email can be problematic.
+Sending a file via email can be be difficult for both the sender and the recipient.
 Most email providers set limits on how much one can send and receive, let alone max mailbox sizes.
 In many cases, you won’t even get a note that the email you sent failed.
-I recommend using one of the following methods to get your big file or set of files from your computer to the recipient, all of which I've used personally:
+I recommend using one of the following methods to get your big file or set of files from your computer to the recipient:

-I use this in conjunction with email to give someone access to a file or set of files.
-Dropbox installs on your local computer giving you a folder designated as Public.
-Within that folder, I can right-click on file to Copy URL which I can paste into my email message.
-The recipient can then simply click on the link I sent them to download the file without needing to be a Dropbox user themselves.
+Dropbox can be installed on your local computer giving you a folder designated as Public.
+Within that folder, right-click on file or folder to Copy URL which can be pasted into an email message.
+If using the web interface, the same option is available off the ˙˙˙ menu.
+The recipient can then simply click on the link they receive to download the file without needing to be a Dropbox user themselves.

-WeTransfer offers free emailed links to up to 2 GB files with paid accounts if larger file uploads are needed.
+WeTransfer offers free emailed links to up to 2 GB files with paid accounts, up to 1 GB for free no-account sends.
 It has a slick UI and makes for an impressive presentation if you’re sending these links to clients.
-Link: www.wetransfer.com